Do z>6 quasars reside in protoclusters?

-These results are in qualitative agreement with recent finding from the ASPIRE program, which highlight a relevant field to field variation in the number of AGN companions around z$\gtrsim$6.5 bright QSOs.
-Only for a fraction of the observed field, a large number of companions indicates the presence of an over-density. \gaea~predictions do not support the assumption that the brightest (L$_{\rm bolo}$>10$^{46.25} erg/s$) QSO found at z>6 are the signposts of the progenitors for the most massive M$_{\rm DM}$ > 10$^{14.5} \msun$ clusters at z$\sim$0 (see also \citealt{Overzier09} and \citealt{Eilers24}).
-The evolution of their hosts shows a variety of paths, which can be broadly tied to their high-z environment, defined as the number of (both active and inactive) companions in our mock fields.
-Despite a tendency for high-z QSOs with a large number of companions to end-up in massive structures at z$\sim$0, we find that their host galaxies do not always correspond to the main progenitor of the more massive z$\sim$0 galaxies in these large haloes in the \pms.
+These results are in qualitative agreement with recent finding from the ASPIRE program, which highlight a relevant field to field variation in the number of AGN companions around z$\gtrsim$6.5 bright QSOs, although our results suggest the need for follow-up observations covering a large field around target QSOs. \gaea~predictions do not support the assumption of a one-to-one connection between the brightest (L$_{\rm bolo}$>10$^{46.25} erg/s$) QSO found at z>6 and the progenitors for the most massive M$_{\rm DM}$ > 10$^{14.5} \msun$ clusters at z$\sim$0 (see also \citealt{Overzier09} and \citealt{Eilers24}).
+The evolution of their host galaxies shows a variety of paths, which can be broadly tied to their high-z environment, defined as the number of active companions in our mock fields (defined on a $\sim$10 cMpc scale).
+Despite a tendency for high-z QSOs with a large number of active companions to end-up in massive structures at z$\sim$0, we find that their host galaxies do not always correspond to the main progenitor of the more massive z$\sim$0 galaxies in these large haloes in the \pms.